United Way of Metropolitan Chicago: Community Fund

 In 1933 the Emergency Welfare Fund was renamed the Community Fund of Allied Chicago Charities, only to change again the following year, becoming the Community Fund of Chicago.
 As the Community Fund, the organization continued to develop its fundraising and allocation systems.
 During the late 1930s, the Community Fund partnered with the Council of Social Agencies of Chicago, a partnership that would last until 1977.
 The Council managed volunteers and community referrals, while the Community Fund continued to focus on fundraising and allocations.

 In 1937, as unemployment fell, President Franklin D. Roosevelt made federal budget cuts that caused unemployment to rise again, especially in sectors like Chicago's African American community.
 In that year, the Community Fund became dedicated to funding organizations that attempted to return that community to self-sufficiency.

 World War II

-During World War II, national unemployment was greatly alleviated, and the Community Fund accordingly shifted its attention to the war effort, joining with the Community and War Fund between 1943-1945 to provide aid to communities affected deeply by the Holocaust and the aftermath of warfare.
+During World War II, national unemployment was greatly alleviated, and the Community Fund accordingly shifted its attention to the war effort, joining with the Community and War Fund between 1943 and 1945 to provide aid to communities affected deeply by the Holocaust and the aftermath of warfare.
 During the war and the immediate post-war years, the Community Fund's partnership with Chicago's business community, already robust as a result of the Fund's origins in the business community, expanded and strengthened, reinforcing the Fund's influence and resources.

 Immediately following the war, Chicago's population boom created new issues that drew the attention of the Community Fund.
 Rapid growth in the suburbs led to the 1947 creation of the Suburban Community Chest Council, which consolidated disparate community chests in the suburbs.
 It primarily focused on the needs of the Western suburbs.